reinator/tutorial_metabarcoding/_pages/0_Logging_on.md

 # download to local
 scp -i "~/mark.pem" mark@54.245.175.86:~/test_file ./
 ```
-Where here all we did was use `scp` with cluster address first and the the location (our working directory) second - i.e. `./`
+Where here all we did was use `scp` with cluster address first and the location (our working directory) second - i.e. `./`

 #### Making life a bit easier